 Sometimes you see a new plant, and you instantly know you’ve gotta get one for yourself.
 The Christmas Carol Camellia from the Southern Living Plant Collection was one of those plants for me.
-This selection is a hybrid of Camellia sasanqua and Camellia japonica, and it brings some of the strengths of both to the table.
-It’s less rigid growing than japonica varieties, and instead produces more graceful branches similar to sasanqua varieties.
+This selection is a hybrid of Camellia sasanqua and Camellia japonica, bringing some of the strengths of both to the table.
+It’s less rigid growing than japonica varieties and instead produces more graceful branches similar to sasanqua varieties.
 But it also features an extended bloom period thanks to its japonica heritage!
-It starts blooming in fall and continues through the Christmas season.
+It starts blooming in the fall and continues through the Christmas season.

 The Christmas Carol Camellia features some of the most picturesque blooms around.
 Soft red petals are edged snowy white, while golden stamens stretch from the center.
 These blooms are somewhat bell-shaped and appear in profuse numbers every year.
 As the flowers fall, they coat the ground, creating a carpet of petals.